Optimal Mixing of Glauber Dynamics: Entropy Factorization via High-Dimensional Expansion: Spectral Independence for the Monomer-Dimer Model

-for every $k$. \end{prop} Given \cref{prop:potentialbound}, we will also need a bound on the gradient norm.
-Conveniently, this gradient norm was already analyzed in \cite{BGKNT07} to establish the correlation decay property. \begin{lem}[{\cite[Lemma 3.3]{BGKNT07}}] Consider the potential function $\Phi(x) = \log x$.
-Then we have the following bound on the norm of the gradient for the two-step log-marginal recursion.
+\end{proposition} Given \cref{prop:potentialbound}, we will also need a bound on the gradient norm.
+Conveniently, this gradient norm was already analyzed in \cite{BGKNT07} to establish the correlation decay property. \begin{lemma}[{\cite[Lemma 3.3]{BGKNT07}}] Consider the potential function $\Phi(x) = \log x$.
+Then we have the following bound on the norm of the gradient for the two-step log-marginal recursion: